Matthew Olckers

 Hi, I'm Matthew Olckers.
 Welcome to my research website.

 I work as a research fellow at Macquarie University, based at the e61 Institute.My research interests include social networks, development economics, and household finance.
-I am particularly interested in the intersection of economics and computer science, such as using mechanism design in practical applications or using alternative data sources to answer questions about poverty and development.I am a co-organizer of the Mechanism Design for Social Good (MD4SG) initiative and I help to organize the Sydney Development Economics Group.
-I am an affiliate of SoDa Labs.Outside of my research, I love spending time with my family, surfing, helping out at church, and seeing graffiti on trains.
+I am particularly interested in the intersection of economics and computer science, such as using mechanism design in practical applications or using alternative data sources to answer questions about poverty and development.I serve on the leadership of the Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) initiative and I am an affiliate of SoDa Labs.Outside of my research, I love spending time with my family, surfing, helping out at church, and seeing graffiti on trains.
 I compiled a book about graffiti in Cape Town, South Africa, which subsequently evolved into a documentary.

 Current Research